Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You will receive 2% cash back in the first year at Migros shops.
 Even though this is large, you should be careful about using this as a criterion.

-Generally, I recommend not using temporary benefits as criteria for comparing two services since this benefit will go away.
-It is still a great thing if you opt for this card.
-But do not choose this card just because of that.
+Generally, I recommend not using temporary benefits as criteria for comparing two services since these benefits will eventually disappear.
+It is still great if you opt for this card, but do not choose it just because of that.
 Temporary benefits are only there to attract more customers.

 So, except for the first year, the cashback of the Cumulus Visa credit card is the same as the cashback of the late Cumulus Mastercard.